martinFrank/map-library/README.md

    ```

 ##### Points have:
- + Edges to which they are connected
+ + MapEdges to which they are connected
    ```
    Set<MapEdge> edges = mapPoint.getEdges();
    ```